maru801/jellyfin-scripts/README.md

 Notes on why I created this:

 - I manually delete files a lot on my server.
-I sometimes forget to delete the related metadata files that Jellyfin and Jellyscrub place in my libraries.
+I sometimes forget to delete the related metadata files that Jellyfin places in my libraries.
 - These left-over metadata files are useless, take up space, and stick around forever unless I find and delete them.
 - I created this to run on my TrueNAS server, thus why I set the script to ignore paths with ".zfs".